gobolinux/Documentation/differences.md

     /usr/lib -> /System/Index/Libraries
     /etc     -> /System/Settings

-As a result, most things just work. :-)  For example, GoboLinux will correctly dispatch a script with a `#!/usr/bin/env perl` style shebang line or hardcoded path such as `#!/usr/bin/python` to the proper interpreter.
+As a result, most things just work.
+For example, GoboLinux will correctly dispatch scripts with shebang lines such as `#!/usr/bin/env perl` or `#!/usr/bin/python` to the proper interpreter.

 This architecture -- installing each program under its own directory, and making executables, headers other resources available via symlinks